Form T2200S — Declaration of Conditions of Employment for Working at Home (Canada)

 What Is a Form T2200S — Declaration of Conditions of Employment for Working at Home (Canada)?

 The T2200S is specifically designed for situations where an employee’s only employment expense claim is for home office costs.
-Unlike the full T2200, which covers a comprehensive range of employment conditions including travel, motor vehicle use, supplies, and commission expenses, the T2200S focuses exclusively on the work-from-home arrangement.
+Unlike the full T2200, which covers a thorough range of employment conditions including travel, motor vehicle use, supplies, and commission expenses, the T2200S focuses exclusively on the work-from-home arrangement.
 The employer must confirm that the employee was required to work from home, disclose any reimbursement provided for home office expenses, and indicate the percentage of time the employee worked from home during the tax year.

 Under the Income Tax Act (R.S.C., 1985, c.
 1 (5th Supp.)), section 8(10) requires a signed employer declaration before an employee can claim any employment expense deductions.
 Section 8(13) specifically governs workspace-in-home expenses, requiring that the workspace be either the place where the employee principally performs their duties (more than 50% of the time) or be used exclusively for work and regularly for meeting clients.
 The T2200S satisfies the section 8(10) certification requirement for home office expense claims.
 The employer does not file the T2200S with CRA; it is provided to the employee, who retains it with their records in case CRA requests verification.
 CRA has also offered an alternative flat-rate method ($2 per day worked from home) that does not require a T2200S, but employees with higher home office costs may benefit more from the detailed method supported by this form.